-- Borrowers with diplomatic immunity or otherwise excluded from U.S. jurisdiction. - Residents of any country not permitted to transact business with US companies are ineligible (as determined by any U.S. government authority). - Irrevocable Trusts or Land Trusts. - Borrowers less than 18 years old.
+- Borrowers with diplomatic immunity or otherwise excluded from U.S. jurisdiction. - Non-occupant co-borrowers are ineligible for cash-out transactions. - Residents of any country not permitted to transact business with US companies are ineligible (as determined by any U.S. government authority). - Irrevocable Trusts or Land Trusts. - Borrowers less than 18 years old.